-Cardiac disease linked to higher risk of mental impairmentJanuary 28th, 2013 in Neuroscience /
+Cardiac disease linked to higher risk of mental impairmentJanuary 28, 2013 in Medicine & Health / Neuroscience

 Cardiac disease is associated with increased risk of mild cognitive impairment such as problems with language, thinking and judgment—particularly among women with heart disease, a Mayo Clinic study shows.
 Known as nonamnestic because it doesn't include memory loss, this type of mild cognitive impairment may be a precursor to vascular and other non-Alzheimer's dementias, according to the findings published online Monday in JAMA Neurology.